sampathl/Cat-Feeder/raspberryPi/README.md

 	scale_calibrations.py is used during set up to calibrate both food and cat scales hx711_python_2.py includes class definition needed to control HX711 catBistro.py script will automatically get called from cron job that is scheduled

+	Requires Nodejs 4.0.0. or higher
+	app.js will communicate with MongoDB running remote on AWS server Will keep listening for any new shceduling events and will also send analytcal data like cat's last seen weight received from Catdeefer. require $ npm install before running for firsttime

 License: